TaoTronics TT-BH22 Noise-Cancelling Headphones Review – Are They Any Good?

 Additionally, you get an 18-month warranty if you register the product online.

-The comfort is always a high priority in noise canceling headphones.
+Comfort is always a high priority in noise-canceling headphones.
 The reason is that flights tend to be quite long, especially the intercontinental ones.

 Thankfully, TaoTronics ANC headphones don’t disappoint.
 The earpads are very soft.
 Made of foam and covered by faux leather.
 They warm up quickly and leave a comfortable feeling around your ears.